JosephTLucas/blog/_sources/intro.md

 [Compiler Explorer](https://godbolt.org/):  Compare code from a variety of languages with the compiled assembly with different compiler flags in a hihglighted, side-by-side format.
 Very useful if you are learning software reverse engineering.

+[SQL Fiddle](http://sqlfiddle.com/): A tool for easy online testing and sharing of database problems and their solutions.

 [Select Star SQL](https://selectstarsql.com/):  Gentle, relevant, and interactive introduction to SQL.
 Learn by solving a real problem with real data.

 [SQL Murder Mystery](https://mystery.knightlab.com/): Another engaging introduction to SQL.